ItzJacksonn/gitReviewWeek4/README.md

 # Messing Up This Project

-Learning about conflicts and how to resolve them
+Learning about conflicts and how to resolve them, yeah!